 Enable MulticastDNS Service

-3. Next, we need to enable the Multicast DNS service on the USG to ensure that the devices are able to discover the Chromecast/Google Home devices without issue.
+3. Next, we need to enable the Multicast DNS service in the controller to ensure that the devices are able to discover the Chromecast/Google Home devices without issue.
 To do so:

 3.2.
 Switch the “Enable Multicast DNS” button to ON